 A powerful tool for heavy stock removal, the No. 7½ Low Angle Jointer combines the length of a jointer with the simplicity and flexibility of a block plane.
 The low-angle and long base make it ideal for shooting joints and fittings as well as for trueing large surfaces.

 It has the same dimensions as our No. 7 Jointer but with the blade mounted bevel up at 12°.
-The mouth opening is adjusted with two thumb screws.

 Our Low Angle Jointer is the largest Low Angle Block Plane ever produced.
 It is as big as a No. 7, but with a much simpler design that is quick and easy to set up, and is excellent for a wide variety of work.